 Can You Represent Me in All the States Where I Do Business?

-Most professional firms use email and many use Skype, teleconferencing, and other online services.
+Most professional firms use email and many use Zoom, teleconferencing, and other online services.
 If you have a firm that's not in town, using these services is essential.
-But some older professionals don't feel comfortable emailing for security issues.
 How you do business will be reflected in your preferences and those of your CPA.

 How Often Should We Meet to Discuss My Business Taxes?